CycloneDX/cyclonedx-php-library/README.md

 ## Contributing

-Feel free to open pull requests.
+Feel free to open issues, bugreports or pull requests.

-To start developing simply run `composer run-script dev-setup` to install dev-dependencies and tools.

-Make sure
-* to run `composer run-script cs-fix` to have the coding standards applied.
-* to run `composer run-script test` and pass all tests.
+See the [CONTRIBUTING][contributing_file] file for details.

 ## License